 ||2 years totalling at least 80 hours of courses - a good but rusty GCSE

 ||3 years totalling at least 120 hours - a recent GCSE with a high grade

 ||4 years totalling at least 160 hours - a rusty A-Level

 ||5 years totalling over 200 hours - a recent A-Level

 ||Over 6 years and continued regular practice

-If you do not have an Oxford SSO then unfortunately you will not be able to follow the link, however please call us on 01865 283360 and we will be happy to arrange an appointment with a tutor on your behalf.
+If you don't have an Oxford SSO (Single Sign-On) then unfortunately you will not be able to follow the link.